 Test Your Battery

 Batteries do wear out and sometimes this may happen quite unpredictably.
-In order to avoid being stuck on the road with a dead battery you should first of all regularly stop by car maintenance facilities and have your battery tested, but you also need to realize: even in case your battery is in perfect condition you still may find yourself in a situation when it runs out of power.
+In order to avoid being stuck on the road with a dead battery you should first of all regularly stop by car maintenance facilities and have your battery tested with a car battery tester, but you also need to realize: even in case your battery is in perfect condition you still may find yourself in a situation when it runs out of power.
 To deal with such situations you need a jump starter.
 Consider buying the best car jump starter you can possibly afford and keep it always charged.
 Remember, in some critical situations you will depend on this tiny device.

 Carefully check your manual to find other useful tips and hints, which are specific of your particular vehicle and do try to save time or money on your car maintenance.